 The firebox was a 250 mm system cast as a cylinder to match the hole in the concrete column and set horizontally behind the opening, the riser was cast with an octagonal cross section.
 The circular firebox' front opening had exactly the same cross section area as the rectangular front opening of a 250 mm system according to the recommended proportions.
 The riser in the picture appears to be very short, another piece of equal length was placed on top.

 The concrete cylinder being hollow with a closed top served as a single bell of hefty weight, 6 metric tons.
-The chimney was mounted inside, starting 40 cm above floor level and protruding just 30 cm out of the bell’s top (not visable in the picture).
+The chimney was mounted inside, starting 40 cm above floor level and protruding just 30 cm out of the bell’s top (not visible in the picture).
 The riser had the normal back sweep (the ramp at the bottom rear of the riser).

 2: Free University, Brussels